 Measure the pup’s food for the day and use it for training sessions, games, or just hanging out together.
 The main point is the food comes from you, not a bowl.

 Start by getting rid of the puppy’s food bowl altogether.
-Sit down with the pup where you normally feed him and offer the food directly out of your hand.
+Sit down with the pup where you normally feed them and offer the food directly out of your hand.

 If you feed a wet or raw food you may use a spatula to deliver the food or hold a toy you stuff for the puppy to access the food from.